Bunion surgery is day surgery.

 A bunion is a bony prominence on the inside of the big toe joint.
 It is actually a change in position of a bone called the first metatarsal and not solely a bone growing out of the foot.

 Pain often occurs from shoe pressure although as the bunion increases arthritis often develops and the pain can become deep and aching.
-Bunions often lead to other problems such as hammertoes, stress fractures, corns and callouses; resulting in shoe wear becoming increasingly problematic as the bunion develops.
+Bunions often lead to other problems such as hammertoes, stress fractures, corns and callouses.
+Shoe wear typically becomes increasingly problematic as the bunion develops.

 The treatment of bunions initially can be conservative, for example with the use of functional orthotics or shoe modification.
 Orthotics may be attained from a general podiatrist.
 If conservative treatment fails then surgery should be considered.

 Modern bunion surgery has markedly advanced

 Bunion surgery in the past has been very painful and often produced poor long term results.
 Modern surgery aims to control the pain and produce long term positive results.
 There are only a few procedures that are proven to produce good results.
 The most appropriate procedure is chosen depending on the size and the type of bunion.